zerasul/mdbook_en/9Sprites/sprites.md

 In order to use the Sprite engine, we can use at code level two functions ```SPR_init``` and ```SPR_update```.
 Let's see each of them.

 * ```SPR_init```: Initializes the Sprite engine with default values.
 Normally, it reserves 420 Tiles in VRAM.
 In addition, it initializes the hardware to store the Sprites.
-There is another function called ```SPR_initEx``` that allows to pass by parameter the number of Reserved Tiles.
+There is another function called ```SPR_initEx``` that allows passing by parameter the number of Reserved Tiles.

 * ```SPR_update```: Updates and displays the active Sprites.
 Thanks to this function, every time it is called, it will recalculate the active Sprites and will change the frame of those that need it.
-It is important to call this function is before the call to ```SYS_doVBlankProcess```, so the frames can be updated.
+It is important to call this function before the call to ```SYS_doVBlankProcess```, so the frames can be updated.

 Later on, we will see more functions that we can use, especially when we look at the example in this section.